 The lane or the key are boundary lines that run from the baseline to the free-throw line.

-Professional-level courts are 15 feet wide; however, for school basketball courts, they are 12 feet wide and include a 6-foot arc that extends from the foul line away from the basket rim.
+Professional-level courts are 15 feet wide; however, school basketball courts are 12 feet wide and include a 6-foot arc that extends from the foul line away from the basket rim.

 4. The 3-point Line